DmytroKorlotian/monteat/README.md

 * Viewing lists of all orders
 * Single Page Application
 * Back-end done in ruby
-* Front-end done in JavaScript
+* Front-end done in AngularJS
 * Test for meal_order

 ## Main gems used: